Santa Fe Soccer Club Constitution and By-Laws

 3.1.2.
 There shall be a first and second Vice President.
 The general duties of the Vice Presidents include but are not limited to general administration as assistants to the President, delegates to CBYSA, field coordination, and assisting other officers.

 188.8.131.52.
 The 1st Vice President shall assist the president in matters concerning the operation of the Club and other duties as determined by the Board.
 The 1st Vice President shall succeed to the powers of the President in his/her absence.

 184.108.40.206.
 The 2nd Vice President shall assist the President in matters concerning the operation of the Club and other duties as determined by the Board.

 3.1.3.
 The Secretary shall keep an accurate record of all official proceedings of the Club and the Board; have custody of all official papers and records of the Club; record the minutes of all official meetings of the Club and the Board; attend all official correspondence; provide a complete list of members of the Board and the Club to any and all parent Associations or Clubs.

 3.1.6.
-The Officials Coordinator shall be responsible for coordinating the recruiting and training of coaches for Club games played on Club fields; and with the Coaches Coordinator, schedule inter-Club games.
+The Officials Coordinator shall be responsible for coordinating the recruiting and training of referees for Club games played on Club fields; and with the Coaches Coordinator, schedule inter-Club games.
 The Officials Coordinator may be a paid referee assignor for the Club.